-ANNEX B
+ANNEX A

-(Tables 1 and 2)
+(Table 1 and Table 2)

 METHODS OF TEST

-B-1 CONDITIONING OF SPECIMENS AND ATMOSPHERIC CONDITIONS FOR TESTING
+A-1 CONDITIONING OF SPECIMENS AND ATMOSPHERIC CONDITIONS FOR TESTING

-B-1.1 Prior to determination of mass and slip resistance, the test specimens shall be conditioned to moisture equilibrium in a standard atmosphere at (65 ± 2) percent RH and (27 ± 2) °C (see IS 196) for 48 hours in accordance with IS 6359.
-For other determinations, the test specimens shall preferably be conditioned in the standard atmosphere for 48 hours.
+A-1.1 Prior to determination of mass and slip resistance, the test specimens shall be conditioned to moisture equilibrium in a standard atmosphere at (65 ± 2) percent RH and (27 ± 2) °C (see IS 196) for 48 h in accordance with IS 6359.
+For other determinations, the test specimens shall preferably be conditioned in the standard atmosphere for 48 h.

-B-1.2 The determination of mass and slip resistance shall be carried out in the standard atmosphere and all other tests shall preferably be carried out in the standard atmosphere.
+A-1.2 The determination of mass and slip resistance shall be carried out in the standard atmosphere and all other tests shall preferably be carried out in the standard atmosphere.

-B-2 LENGTH
+A-2 LENGTH

-B-2.1 Measure the length of 2 tags on the test specimen to the nearest millimetre.
+A-2.1 Measure the length of 2 tags on the test specimen to the nearest millimetre.
 Measure the length between the inner grips of the 2 tags by applying a tension of 28 ± 0.5 gf (274 ± 5 mN) on the lace.
 The sum of these two measurements shall be taken as the length of the lace in the test specimen.

-B-3 SLIP RESISTANCE
+A-3 SLIP RESISTANCE

-B-3.1 Apparatus
+A-3.1 Apparatus

 A suitable power-driven tensile strength testing machine with a rate of traverse of (115 ± 12) mm/ min and a clamp with 5 kg weight for application of tension on the specimen.

-B-3.2 From a slip knot (see Fig. 1) with its knot in the centre of the specimen, clamp one end A of the specimen centrally in the upper jaw, then a clamp a 5 kg weight for a period of 10 seconds at B. Remove the 5 kg weight and clamp the free hanging length C of the specimen centrally in the pulling jaw.
+A-3.2 From a slip knot (see Fig. 1) with its knot in the centre of the specimen, clamp one end A of the specimen centrally in the upper jaw, then a clamp a 5 kg weight for a period of 10 s at B. Remove the 5 kg weight and clamp the free hanging length C of the specimen centrally in the pulling jaw.
 Operate the machine and record the highest load registered during the slipping of the first 50 mm of the lace through the slip knot.
 Continue to operate the machine until the knot is undone.
 Take the average of 6 results on each lace as the slip resistance.

 Fig. 1 Slip Knot

-B-4 GRIPPING STRENGTH OF TAGS
+A-4 GRIPPING STRENGTH OF TAGS

-B-4.1 Apparatus
+A-4.1 Apparatus

-a) A suitable power-driven tensile strength testing machine with a rate of traverse of 115 ± 12 mm/min.
+a) A suitable power-driven tensile strength testing machine with a rate of traverse of 115 ± 12 mm/min; and

-b) Slotted Plate (see Fig. 2)
+b) Slotted Plate (see Fig. 2).

 A rigid metal plate of suitable dimensions with a vertical edge tapered slot along the length of the plate.
 In conjunction with the slotted plate, use the upper jaw of the testing machine to keep the slot at right-angle to the direction of application of load during the test.